SergejFomin/Aoc23/README.md

 # Aoc23
-Repository to hold the solutions for the Advent of Code puzzels
+Repository to hold my solutions for the Advent of Code puzzels